Belal0066/Heap-Memory-Manager/hmm_sim/README.md

 - **_test_hmm.c**: Test program to validate the heap memory manager with different allocation and deallocation patterns.
 - **testScript.sh**: Shell script to automate running various test cases for `_test_hmm.c`.
 - **_test_stress.c**: Stress test program to evaluate the robustness of the heap memory manager under random allocation and deallocation scenarios.
+- **_test_multithread.c**: Multithreaded test program to evaluate the robustness of the heap memory manager under multithreaded allocation and deallocation scenarios.
+- **_test_multithread_basic.c**: Basic multithreaded test program to evaluate the robustness of the heap memory manager under multithreaded allocation and deallocation scenarios.

 ## Features